- SAP has created misleading impressions regarding HANA’s growth.

 DB-Engines shows the following growth rate for HANA.

 Here we can see that HANA picked up most of its popularity between April of 2013 and November of 2016.
-In this 39 month period, HANA grew from 5.2 points to 39.15 points.
+In these 39 months, HANA grew from 5.2 points to 39.15 points.
 That is a growth of 33.95 points.
 That translates to .87 points per month.

-However, since November 2015 until July 2017, HANA has only picked up 8.79 points and grew an average of .43 points per month.
-In that 20 month period, HANA only increased in popularity by 22%, and this is at a time when SAP is showcasing HANA and placing major marketing muscle behind HANA.
+However, from November 2015 until July 2017, HANA has only picked up 8.79 points and grew an average of .43 points per month.
+In those 20 months, HANA only increased in popularity by 22%, and this is at a time when SAP is showcasing HANA and placing major marketing muscle behind HANA.

 HANA cannot be SAP’s flagpole marketing item forever.
 Eventually, HANA fatigue will (or already has) set it.
 If you are a competing group in HANA and you see a chart similar to this, can’t you begin to question if SAP’s marketing resources are being used optimally.
 SAP can drive more revenues by switching the marketing emphasis to other products.